Stress, Colitis, And Ways to Manage Both More Effectively

 The relationship between stress and colitis

-The duration and intensity of the colitis reaction most likely relates directly to the duration and intensity of the stressor.
-For example, adverse life events or difficult situations, such as being a caregiver or going through a marital separation are more likely to trigger more severe colitis symptoms than a bad day at work or an argument with your best friend.
+The duration and intensity of the colitis reaction may relate directly to the duration and intensity of the stressor.
+For example, stressful events or difficult situations, such as being a caregiver or going through a marital separation, are more likely to trigger more severe colitis symptoms than a bad day at work or an argument with your best friend.

 Stress may not directly cause the condition of ulcerative colitis, but it can aggravate its symptoms and increase the risk, frequency, and severity of flare-ups.
-Further, severe, chronic psychological stress may lead to increased bowel inflammation.
-Colitis patients who also live with chronic anxiety are at a higher risk for requiring surgeries, reduced medication adherence, lower quality of life, and higher perceived level of stress.
-In other words, left unchecked, stress may lead to additional and increased stress.
+Further, severe, chronic psychological stress may lead to increased intestinal inflammation.
+Colitis patients who also live with mental health challenges may be at a higher risk of reduced medication adherence, lower quality of life, and higher healthcare utilization.

 The Crohn's & Colitis Foundation talks about the GI (gastrointestinal) stress cycle: Initial GI discomfort (nausea, abdominal pain, or diarrhea) leads to unhelpful thoughts, such as "Uh oh, not again…," which can then cause negative emotions like stress, frustration, anxiety, embarrassment, and anger.
 These negative emotions may trigger what is known as sympathetic arousal, with biological processes like increased heart rate and perspiration, decreased respiration, tightening of muscles, and eventually, additional GI distress kicking in.
 Finally, we arrive at the worsening of GI symptoms, which starts the cycle over again.
 Breaking the GI stress cycle can be as simple as focusing on taking deep, diaphragmatic breaths, and muscle relaxation can begin to slow the sympathetic arousal mechanisms.